MILL5/yocto/README.md

 Singleton, PerThread, and Pooled instance lifetimes are managed by the container.
 When the container is destroyed, so are the Singleton, PerThread and Pooled instances.
 This includes calling Dispose() on those objects that support IDisposable.

 We now do instance tracking for Multi-instance objects that support IDisposable.
 We use weak references to allow instances to be cleaned up.
 However, if an instance was not cleaned up (i.e. resource leak) and the container is being disposed, we will call Dispose() for you.

+Our internal Registration class now holds a weak reference to the container.
+We expose references of the Registration class as IRegistration.
+This interface is the core of our fluent-based API.
+The consumer of IRegistration instances previously could keep a container instance alive.
+That is no longer the case.
+We take advantage of this with our Enumerable support.

 #### Assembly Registration ####